Best eSIMs for the USA in 2025

 User reviews

 Airalo has several 5-star reviews on Trustpilot and Reddit, with many praising its user-friendliness and seamless connectivity.
-However, there are some 1-star reviews from users who complained about slow speeds and said they found it difficult to figure out how the eSIM works.
+However, some 1-star reviews come from users who complain about slow speeds and said they found it difficult to figure out how the eSIM works.

 I like that Airalo’s customer support staff responds to every review on Trustpilot – both the good and the bad ones.